The best local afternoon teas

-If you’re on the hunt for a gift voucher or just after inspiration for a later date, then we’re here to help – feast your eyes on these brilliant afternoon tea spots in Bucks & Oxon.
+On the hunt for a gift voucher?
+Or after inspiration for a later date?
+We’re here to help – feast your eyes on these Bucks & Oxon afternoon tea spots.

 It’s indulgent, soothing, better value than lunch or dinner and involves a LOT of cake.
 What’s not to like about afternoon tea?
 Mother’s Day outings may be officially cancelled this year, but if you’re on the hunt for a gift voucher or just after inspiration for a later date, then we’re here to help – feast your eyes on these.